MicrosoftDocs/WSL/WSL/disk-space.md

       detail vdisk
       ```

 6. You will need to convert the **Virtual size** to megabytes.
-For example, if **Virtual size: 1024GB**, convert this to **1024000**.
+For example, if **Virtual size: 512 GB**, convert this to **512000**.
 The new value you enter must be greater than this original value.
-For example, to double the virtual size listed above, you could enter the value: **2048000**.
+For example, to double the virtual size of 512 GB to 1024 GB, you would convert to MB and enter the value: **1024000**.
+Be careful not to enter a value higher than you actually want as the process of reducing a virtual disk size is much more complicated.

 7. Enter the value for the new maximum size you want to allocate to this Linux distribution using the Windows Command Prompt `DISKPART>` prompt: